 What to Serve with Roasted Cauliflower:

-The beauty of this side is that it can serve as a plant-based entree or side dish.
+The beauty of this roasted cauliflower with tahini is that it can serve as an entree or side dish.
 If serving as a side, here are some of my favorite pairings:

 - Baked white fish, such as halibut, grouper, or cod.